glouppe/info8010-deep-learning/lecture12.md

 $$\nabla\_{\mathbf{x}\_t} \log p(\mathbf{x}\_t | y) = \nabla\_{\mathbf{x}\_t} \log p(\mathbf{x}\_t) + \nabla\_{\mathbf{x}\_t} \log p(y | \mathbf{x}\_t),$$
 where we leverage the fact that the gradient of $\log p(y)$ with respect to $\mathbf{x}\_t$ is zero.

-In other words, controllable generation can be achieved by adding a conditioning signal during sampling, without having to retrain the model.
-E.g., train an extra classifier $p(y | \mathbf{x}\_t)$ and use it to control the sampling process by adding its gradient to the score.
+In other words, .bold[zero-shot posterior sampling] can be achieved by adding a conditioning signal during sampling, .bold[without having to retrain the model]!

 ---